mlabecki/portfolio_analytics/README.md

 > Interactive: no<BR>

 ### 3. PCA Scatter Plot With Eigenvector
 The Principal Component Analysis can give you additional insights into your portfolio's assets similarity.
 Plotted here is a simple example how this can be visualized.
-The scatter plot is the third vs. the fourth principal component, and the arrows illustrate the directions and magnitudes of the relevant eigenvectors, corresponding to the original portfolio assets.
+The scatter plot compares the fourth vs. the third principal component, and the arrows illustrate the directions and magnitudes of the relevant eigenvectors, corresponding to the original portfolio assets.
 > ![](img/03_PCA3-4_ScatterEigenvectors.png)

 > Plotting package: matplotlib<BR>